 Prices include all meals and alcoholic and non alcoholic beverages with meals!

 Low Cost Single Supplement

 Fully escorted tour by English speaking tour leaders, private air conditioned minibus/van, charming and well appointed accommodations with private ensuite, all meals and drinks with meals including table wine, entry fees and activities.

 Vegetarian meals and food allergies can be catered to.

-Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary and personal purchases.
+Air fares, travel insurance, food and beverage outside of meal times unless stated in itinerary, activities not stated in the itinerary and personal purchases.